 This edWebinar will introduce you to the new approach to evidence about which edtech products really work in K-12 schools.

-Presented by Steve Rowley, CEO and Founding Partner, Acumen Partners Hosted by Michael Campbell, President, Forward Thinking EDU Co-hosted by edWeb.net and MCH Strategic Data WATCH THE EDWEBINAR RECORDING If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
-If you view the recording and would like a CE certificate, join the Education Marketing Focus community and go to the edWebinar Archives… read more →
+Presented by Steve Rowley, CEO and Founding Partner, Acumen Partners Hosted by Michael Campbell, President, Forward Thinking EDU Co-hosted by edWeb.net and MCH Strategic Data Watch the Recording If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
+If you view the recording and would like a… read more →

 Join Steve Rowley and Michael Campbell of Acumen Partners to learn about the latest updates, what we are seeing in the new administration with ESSA, and how it will impact your business as you close out the selling season and begin planning for 2017–2018.